What Is NIL and How Does the RallyFuel Platform Work?

 How income streams work: Typical deals include product endorsements, autograph sessions, sponsored social posts, and merchandise royalties.
 Each deal must tie payment to concrete deliverables — content, appearances, or licensing — not simply on-field results.

 That quid pro quo standard keeps compensation legal and distinct from pay-for-play.
-Current nil rules also bar direct payments from most schools, though a proposed settlement could change that if finalized.
+Current NIL regulations also prohibit most schools from making payments to athletes, though a proposed settlement could change that if approved.

-Rallyfuel’s role: we provide transparent tools and record-keeping to spot risky offers, verify deliverables, and keep disclosure ready — helping fans and sponsors support athletes responsibly while protecting athlete rights.
+Rallyfuel’s role: we offer clear tools and record-keeping to identify risky offers, verify commitments, and ensure disclosures are in order — enabling fans and sponsors to assist athletes responsibly while safeguarding their rights.

 NIL Laws: The Core Rules That Shape Athlete Rights